Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/README.md

 # Recommended Learning Path for Bash

-If you're interested in learning Bash scripting, follow this recommended reading order:
+If you're interested in learning Bash shell, follow this recommended reading order:

 1. [Commands](./01.Commands.md)
    - Learn about basic commands and their usage in Bash.